A Complete Logic for Database Abstract State Machines: A Proof System

-\item The following are the equality axioms from first-order logic with equality.
-Axiom~\textbf{EQ1} asserts the reflexivity property, Axiom~\textbf{EQ2} asserts the substitutions for functions, and Axiom~\textbf{EQ3} asserts the substitutions for $\rho$-terms.
+\item The following are the equality axioms adapted from first-order logic with equality.
+Axiom~\textbf{EQ1} asserts the reflexivity property, Axiom~\textbf{EQ2} asserts the substitutions for functions, Axiom \textbf{EQ3} asserts the substitutions for second-order variables, and Axiom~\textbf{EQ4} asserts the substitutions for $\rho$-terms.
 Again, terms occurring in the axioms are restricted to be static, which do not contain any dynamic function symbols.

 \begin{description}